philippebeck/-services/README.md

 Servidio is a JavaScript Frontend Service Library.
 You will find CRUD Services & String Services.
-CRUD Services is managed by Axios, otherwise Fetch if Axios is not available.
+CRUD Services are managed by Axios, otherwise Fetch if Axios is not available.

 ## Summary